lucianonooijen/Personal-Website/content/learning.md

 As time progresses, I will add a sort of timeline of my learnings, mostly for myself as reference later, but also so I can advice others on how to progress.

+### Update January 12th, 2022

+My learning is still mainly focussed on philsophy, history and linguistics.
+Since I have moved, I have started learning Modern Greek.
+I have started joining a few online reading groups about philosophy, which have greatly helped me get to know a lot of great people and great thinkers in the past.

 ### Update July 21st, 2021

 Nearly all of my learning since the last update has been in the subjects I enjoy learning about the most, namely philosophy, history and linguistics.
 I have not spent much of my free time on learning about computer science.
 A small part of my time at Bytecode is spent on computer science learning, some of it theorethical, some of it practical.
 I also find playing chess and learning more about it to be very enjoyable.